Losses and Assessment Metrics

 loss(pred, target, alpha=.7, beta=.3, fromProbs=True)

-tensor(0.1103, dtype=torch.float64)
+tensor(0.1719, dtype=torch.float64)

-The focal Tversky loss is the same as the Tversky loss except that the result is raised to a power specified by the gamma term.
 This controls how much the model is penalized for missing difficult samples.
-Again, the implementation is very similar to the DICE and Tversky examples above except that the new gamma parameter is defined then applied to the Tversky loss.
-Larger values of gamma will put more weight on difficult training samples.
+Again, the implementation is very similar to the Dice and Tversky examples above except that the new gamma parameter is defined then applied to the Tversky loss.
+Larger values of gamma will apply more weight on difficult training samples.

 class FocalTverskyLoss(nn.Module):